 The Arsenal forward was rested by manager Arsene Wenger but saved the Gunners' blushes five minutes from time with a deflected strike.

-Olivier Giroud had twice given Arsenal the lead but the Premier League side was pegged back on both occasions by its Championship opponent through goals from Ashley Barnes and debutant Leonardo Ulloa.
+Olivier Giroud had twice given Arsenal the lead but the Premier League side were pegged back on both occasions by their Championship opponents through goals from Ashley Barnes and debutant Leonardo Ulloa.

-The result was harsh on Brighton, which knocked out Newcastle in the third round, but Arsenal showed fighting spirit of its own as the north London club seeks its first trophy in eight years.
+The result was harsh on Brighton, who knocked out Newcastle in the third round, but Arsenal showed fighting spirit of their own as the north London club seek their first trophy in eight years.

-Brighton had the first real opportunity of the match in the 15th minute when David Lopez lifted a ball over the top to Ashley Barnes, who was played onside by the Arsenal defense but saw his shot brilliantly saved by Wojciech Szczesny.
+Brighton had the first real opportunity of the match in the 15th minute when David Lopez lifted a ball over the top to Ashley Barnes, who was played onside by the Arsenal defence but saw his fierce shot brilliantly saved by Wojciech Szczesny.

-Arsenal began the second-half with more purpose, Podolski rattling the crossbar with a thumping effort before Giroud restored the lead in the 56th minute with his second goal of the game.
+Arsenal began the second half with more purpose, Podolski rattling the crossbar with a thumping effort before Giroud restored the visitors' lead in the 56th minute with his second goal of the game.

 Abou Diaby played a lovely long ball over the Brighton back four, which Giroud plucked out of the air with a gorgeous first touch and then steered his finish past Casper Ankergren on the stretch.

-In the 62nd minute, it was level again.
+In the 62nd minute, they were level again.
 Barnes turned provider this time, whipping in a superb cross from the right, where Santos was again AWOL, for Ulloa to score a debut goal with a diving header.